Q. If we enroll at Clovis Online School for the 2022-23 school year, can we come back to our comprehensive site if things don’t work out?

 Q. If a student takes Clovis Online School their senior year, do they still graduate with a diploma from their home school?

 A. No. Each year, students graduate from Clovis Online School.
-Clovis Online school holds a graduation for their students to honor this accomplishment.
+Clovis Online School holds graduation for their students to honor this accomplishment.